DeNepo/javascript-30/README.md

 ### 1. New Repository

 Choose one of your team members to be the Repository Owner, they will create __a new repository__ on their account named after the challenge. (not a fork, a new empty repository!)
+You will use this repository for everything, the project board, issues, development strategy, branches, code and demo.

 Add the other team members as collaborators so they can manage issues on the main repository's project board.
 Each team member should now fork the main repository.

+Before moving on, take a moment to add a link to your team's repo in the README of your fork of `javascript-30` (this file).

 ### 2. Project Planning